mfocko/blog/blog/2024-02-04-first-language.md

 in the recent releases there are features that are almost 1:1 taken from the C# and implemented in the Java.
 Most of them are _quality of life_ things that make the life of the developers less painful.
-All in all, there are still many things that you need to workaround in Java by abusing interfaces and design patterns and some of those things can be done in a very simple way in other languages[^6]
+All in all, there are still many things that you need to work around in Java by abusing interfaces and design patterns and some of those things can be done in a very simple way in other languages[^6]

-Around the time of attending the high school C appeared in my life… I think I've seen C for the first time in the lectures from FIT CTU[^7] After C we have a mayhem of anything and everything.
+Around the time of attending the high school, C appeared in my life… I think I've seen C for the first time in the lectures from FIT CTU[^7].
+After C we have a mayhem of anything and everything.

-Looking back I have to admit that I've managed to move from Java towards C# as the preferred language, though this has not been reflected in my professional experience (both working and teaching) and I haven't even touched the C# recently apart from the LeetCode challenges.
+Looking back I have to admit that I've managed to move from Java towards C# as the preferred language, though this has not been reflected in my professional experience (both working and teaching) and I haven't even touched the C# recently apart from some LeetCode challenges.

 ### High school

 Pascal

 Python

+## Common choices

+### Python

+### JavaScript

+### C or C++

+### Pascal

+## What to look for

+## My picks

 [scratch]: https://scratch.mit.edu/
 [baltík]: https://www.sgpsys.com/infovek/index.htm